"The proper study of mankind is man."

 Concerns with Population Growth

-In 1798, Thomas Malthus (1766-1834), a British clergyman and economist, published the "Essay on the Principle of Population," which argued that population multiplies geometrically and food arithmetically.
+In 1798, Thomas Malthus (1766-1834), a British clergyman and economist, published the "Essay on the Principles of Population," arguing that population multiplies geometrically and food arithmetically.
 Therefore, population growth will outstrip the food supply until famines, war, or disease reduces the population.
-He further proposed cutting the birth rate by sexual restraint and birth control, Malthus advocated that all people "defective" in any way, who look or behave or function differently than the rest of society, should be identified and eliminated.
+He further proposed cutting the birth rate by sexual restraint and birth control, and went so far as to advocate that all people "defective" in any way, who look or behave or function differently than the rest of society, should be identified and eliminated.
 Only those who can make the greatest contribution to society would survive.

 The Return on Investment Syndrome

-With the industrial revolution of the 18th century, more and more people flooded into cities, working for slave wages and living in squalid conditions.
-Children represented a large portion of the work force, performing grueling work for twelve to sixteen hours per day.
+The Industrial Revolution of the 18th century dramatically changed patterns of human settlement, labor, and family life throughout Europe, the United States, and much of the world.
+Major changes in transportation, manufacturing, and communications, coupled with the rapid expansion of cities and significant population increases, resulted in people working for slave wages and living in squalid conditions.
+Children represented a large portion of the workforce, performing grueling work for twelve to sixteen hours per day.
 Pauper children were often contracted to factory owners for cheap labor.
-To get rid of "imbecile" children, parish authorities often bargained with factory owners to take one "imbecile" with every twenty children.
+To do away with "imbecile" children, parish authorities often bargained with factory owners to take one of these children for every 20 other children.